suobset/skushagra/docs/independent/hackthissite.md

 **I use this as learning grounds for how to make a secure system to keep everyone's data safe, and to help others protect themselves from bad actors.**

-For example, I rely heavily on Wireshark for these challenges.
-Regardless, bottom line:

 * The following are not the intended correct answers to these puzzles.
 They are my way of doing and approaching things that have been successful.
 * **SPOILER WARNING:** It goes without saying, if you intend to do these puzzles on your own, **stop reading and go to [HackThisSite.org](https://hackthissite.org) NOW**.